 - See also: autocoder, cobol, fortran, dartmouth-basic, algol, atlas-autocode, cpl, bcpl, b, c

-- I have 26 facts about Autocode. what would you like to know? email me and let me know how I can help.
+- Have a question about Autocode not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: